 Get some family recipes recorded.
 Record someone making a dish.
 Ask where it came from and why it’s the preferred dish.

-These very unusual holidays are only doom and gloom only if we decide it is.
-Expand your thanksgiving dinner ideas beyond the normal menu and look around at all the wonderful things you can create for your family with the click of a button.
+These very unusual holidays are only doom and gloom if we decide it is.
+Expand your Thanksgiving dinner ideas beyond the normal menu and look around at all the wonderful things you can create for your family with the click of a button.